wordup-dev/wordup-code/README.md

 ## Key Features

-* Manage all your local WordPress projects directly in Visual Studio Code
+* Manage all your local WordPress projects directly in VSCode
 * Set up a new docker based development environment for your WordPress plugins/themes within minutes.
 * Automatically install all necessary plugins and themes for WordPress.
 Even from local or remote zip-files.
 * Export your plugin or theme to a zip-file.
 Or even export your whole project.